calcium1528/gt-reprise/README.md

-# Glitchtale: Reprise
+# Glitchtale Reprise
-Welcome to the home for the all-new Undertale fanmade story, "Glitchtale: Reprise"!<br>
+***Glitchtale Reprise*** is a project based on Glitchtale aimed at fixing the prominent problems with its narrative.<br>
-This series's mission statement: *"making valid fan interpretations (Reprise) of fandom document (GT's Fandom wiki) of canon information (GT animatics and Meropos wiki)."*
+This project's mission statement: *"making sense of canon."*

 Canon is currently starring:
 - A nonbinary child who continously reset for multiple years to explore "every possible outcome".